shopware5/devdocs/source/enterprise/tech-guide/preparing-an-existing-shop-for-connection-guide.md

 drwxrwxr-x  3 ssh-deploy ssh-deploy 4.0K Sep 16  2015 web
 ```

-As you can see the deployment user (in this cas `ssh-deploy`) owns all files and, since the webserver and deployment user share the same unix groups,
+As you can see the deployment user (in this case `ssh-deploy`) owns all files and, since the webserver and deployment user share the same unix groups,
 everything is group readable and writable.

 In almost all linux systems changing file ownership is **restricted to root**.
 Therefore you yourself will have to take care of this change.

 ## What do I need to do then?

-Log into your shop servers shell and adjust the filesystem access rights manually.
+Log into your shop servers shell and adjust the filesystem access permissions manually.

 1. Set ownership of the shop to either your webserver or your deployment user
 2. Update file permissions to make the files group readable and writable